adrianderstroff/pbr/README.md

 <img src="https://github.com/adrianderstroff/pbr/blob/master/assets/images/github/eq-energyconservation.png?raw=true" title="Energy Conservation" />
 </p>

 holds true.
-To make things easier, we only taking the diffuse part of the BRDF into account and also keeping the view vector *v* constant, we only integrate over the outgoing rays *l*.
+To make things easier, we are only taking the diffuse part of the BRDF into account and also keeping the view vector *v* constant, we only integrate over the outgoing rays *l*.
 As *c<sub>d</sub>* and *L<sub>i</sub>* are constant in terms of the outgoing ray *l* they can be written in front of the integral.
 Then *L<sub>i</sub>* can be divided on both sides of the inequality.
 So now we just need to integrate the cosine term over the hemisphere.
 Since its hard to integrate over the hemisphere we can instead integrate over the halfsphere in polar coordinates using two integrals with *φ = [0,2π]* and *θ = [0,π/2]*.
 After solving the integral we end up with *π c<sub>d</sub> <= 1*.
 The surface color *c* is defined in the range (0,0,0) to (1,1,1) thus we need to divide by *π* to fullfill the inequality and thus to obey the conservation of energy.

 #### Specular Term